hackacharya/git-fix/README.md

 Couple of Bad Power situations and Bad shutdowns / restarts ?
-Annoying GIT errors and you figure that's the only copy
+Annoying GIT errors and you don't want to clone again .

 Cleanup A the view and make it usable again assume everything is checked in and pushed.
 Your Unpushed COMMITS MAY be lost with